CaptainCrowbar/prion-lib/rs-core/meta.md

 ## Introduction ##

+Everything in this header is in `namespace RS::Meta`.
+The `Meta::Nil` type is exported to `namespace RS` because it is used as a placeholder type elsewhere in the library.

 Metafunctions are templates that operate on types; usually they take one or more types as arguments and "return" another type, but non-type template arguments and return types are also possible.